sta210-sp20/website/content/syllabus.md

 Duke University is committed to providing equal access to students with documented disabilities.
 Students with disabilities may contact the [Student Disability Access Office (SDAO)](https://access.duke.edu) to ensure your access to this course and to the program.
 There you can engage in a confidential conversation about the process for requesting reasonable accommodations both in the classroom and in clinical settings.
 Students are encouraged to register with the SDAO as soon as they begin the program.
 Please note that accommodations are not provided retroactively.
 More information can be found online at [access.duke.edu](https://access.duke.edu) or by contacting SDAO at 919-668-1267, <a href="mailto:sdao@duke.edu" title="email">SDAO@duke.edu</a>.
 <br>
 <br>

-### Where to find help
+This class will use the Testing Center to provide testing accommodations to students registered with and approved by the SDAO.
+The center operates by appointment only and appointments must be made <u>at least 7 consecutive days in advance</u>, but please schedule your appointments as far in advance as possible.
+You will not be able to make an appointment until you have submitted a Semester Request with the SDAO and it has been approved.
+For instructions on how to register with SDAO, visit their website at https://access.duke.edu/requests.
+For instructions on how to make an appointment at the Testing Center, visit their website at https://testingcenter.duke.edu.

+### Getting Help

 - If you have a question during lecture or lab, feel free to ask it!
 There are likely other students with the same question, so by asking you will create a learning opportunity for everyone.
 - The teaching team is here to help you be successful in the course.
-You are encouraged to attend any of the office hours posted on the home page to ask questions as your study the course content and work through assignments.
+You are encouraged to attend office hours during the times posted on the home page to ask questions about the course content and assignments.
 A lot of questions are most effectively answered in-person, so office hours are a valuable resource.
 Please use them!
-- Outside of class and office hours, any general questions about course content or assignments should be posted on Piazza since there are likely other students with the same questions.
-The questions you post will be visible to the entire class, so please email Professor Tackett directly with any specific questions about grades or personal matters.
+- Outside of class and office hours, any general questions about course content or assignments should be posted on Piazza.
+There is a chance another student has already asked a similar question, so please check the other posts on Piazza before adding a new question.
+If you know the answer to a question posted on Piazza, I encourage you to respond!

-Sometimes you may need help with the class that is beyond what can be provided by the teaching team.
-In that instance, I encourage you to visit the Academic Resource Center.
+There are times may need help with the class that is beyond what can be provided by the teaching team.
+In those instances, I encourage you to visit the Academic Resource Center.
 The [Academic Resource Center (ARC)](https://arc.duke.edu) offers free services to all students during their undergraduate careers at Duke.
 Services include Learning Consultations, Peer Tutoring and Study Groups, ADHD/LD Coaching, Outreach Workshops, and more.
 Because learning is a process unique to every individual, they work with each student to discover and develop their own academic strategy for success at Duke.
 Contact the ARC to schedule an appointment.
 Undergraduates in any year, studying any discipline can benefit!
 Contact <a href="mailto:arc@duke.edu" title="email">ARC@duke.edu</a>, 919-684-5917, 211 Academic Advising Center Building, East Campus – behind Marketplace.
 <br>
 <br>

-### Where to find course materials
+### Course Materials

-All assignments and course materials may be found on Sakai and the course website, [http://bit.ly/sta210-fa19](http://bit.ly/sta210-fa19).
-There is an up-to-date course schedule on the course website  where you can find lecture notes, assignment instructions, and reading assignments.
+All lecture notes, assignment instructions, up-to-date schedule, and other course materials may be found on the course website, http://bit.ly/sta210-sp20.

-Announcements will be sent via email, so please check your email regularly.
-Announcements may also be found on Sakai.
+I will periodically send announcements via email, so please check your email reguarly.
+You may also find a copy of announcements on Sakai.

 <br>
 <br>